go-rod/rod/readme.md

 Rod is a High-level chrome devtools controller directly based on [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

-For example, compared with [puppeteer](https://github.com/puppeteer/puppeteer) or [chromedp](https://github.com/chromedp/chromedp), it's pretty verbose to use them, with puppeteer you have to handle promise/async/await a lot, with chromedp it's verbose and painful to deal with iframes.
+For example, compared with [puppeteer](https://github.com/puppeteer/puppeteer) or [chromedp](https://github.com/chromedp/chromedp), it's pretty verbose to use them, with puppeteer you have to handle promise/async/await a lot, with chromedp it's painful to deal with iframes.

 Rod also tries to expose low-level interfaces to users, so that whenever a function is missing users can easily send control requests to the browser directly.
 Here's the example of how to call chrome API directly [lib/cdp](lib/cdp).